CanDKD/SV_Multi_Search/README.md

 To access this tool:

 1. click on the SVENMultiSearch.html file in the SV_Multi_Search repository
-2. with the '<> Code' tab selected, select and copy the code
-3. paste it into a text editor (I use Notepad)
-4. save the file with an .html extension

-OR

-1. click on the SVENMultiSearch.html file in the SV_Multi_Search repository
 2. with the '<> Code' tab selected, click on the 'Raw' button
 3. the raw file will open in your browser
 4. right-click in the open window and save the file with an .html extension